baetyl/baetyl/doc/us-en/overview/OpenEdge-design.md

 The Header key is as follows：

-- x-iot-edge-username：service name as username
+- x-openedge-username：service name as username
-- x-iot-edge-password：dynamic token as password
+- x-openedge-password：dynamic token as password

 The following are the currently available interfaces: